Way back when

 Halloween 2000 was memorable.
 Ian, 4 1/2, was recovering from his 2nd brain bleed and his first major brain surgery.
 His motivating goal was to be “well enough” to return to preschool for the annual halloween parade.

 I grew up in a family that valued homemade.
 A Walmart princess or super hero did not pass the muster.
-And my daddy, aka Mr. Fixit, was the genius behind our most elaborate costumes.
+And my daddy was the genius behind our most elaborate costumes.
 One year I was a paper mache Humpty Dumpty.
-The year we won the blue ribbon in our town parade, my brother was the moon, I was the sun and we pulled my little brother, the shooting star, in a wagon.
+The year we won the blue ribbon in our town parade, my brother was the moon, I was the sun and we pulled a wagon with my little brother, the shooting star.
 Oh how I wish I could find pictures.
 I have fond memories of halloween.
-Our neighborhood came together.
-Everyone participated.
+Our neighborhood came together and everyone participated.
 As a child, I don’t remember anything ‘dark’ about the holiday.

 Sadly though, as a parent, I became aware of the sinister side of halloween.
 I felt robbed.
 Even though my kids still participated, halloween didn’t have the same allure.
 My muted enthusiasm made it easier to be satisfied with store bought costumes.
 Besides, that was what everyone else wore, and my kids were content to fit in, be one of the crowd.